TFRLCP Council Members

 Leslie Kinsel is an attorney and third-generation rancher in La Salle and surrounding counties.
 She and her husband manage Kinsel Cattle Company, and she is a co-owner of Runnells Peters Feedyard in Eagle Pass, Bar V Cattle Co. in McLennan County, and Dan Kinsel Ranch Broker LLC.
 Mrs. Kinsel is a member of the Texas Cattle Feeders Association, Texas and Southwestern Cattle Raisers Association, American Quarter Horse Association and South Texas CattleWomen.
 She has volunteered her time with the La Salle County Fair Association, Texas High School Rodeo Association, La Salle County 4-H, Texas Youth Rodeo Association, La Salle Youth Rodeo Association and Alamo Area Christian Educators.
 Mrs. Kinsel has served as a gubernatorial appointee to the Nueces River Authority.
 Mrs. Kinsel attended Texas A&M University, received an economics degree from Texas State University, and earned her law degree from the University of Texas.

-Ms. Natalie Cobb Koehler
+The Honorable Natalie Cobb Koehler

-Mr. G. Dave Scott
+The Honorable G. Dave Scott

 Statewide Agricultural Representative